Ford Focus hatchback review

 Those engines are familiar from other Ford models, but have been developed further for better response and economy.
 The 1.0-litre, three-cylinder EcoBoost features a cylinder-deactivation system that Ford claims is the first offered on a three-cylinder engine – it can run on two cylinders when full power isn't required.
 A four-cylinder EcoBlue diesel is available in 1.5 or 2.0-litre guises, and an eight-speed automatic gearbox is offered, with control via a rotary gear selector.

 The more distinctive style of the latest Focus' exterior is matched inside, where Ford boasts big improvements in interior quality.
 There's loads of space inside, too, and the boot is almost on a par with that of the Volkswagen Golf.
-Standard equipment is comprehensive on the entry-level Zetec, generous on the mid-range Titanium and opulent on the range-topping Vignale, with the ST-Line getting a sporty identity of its own and special features to suit.
-There’s also the rugged-looking Focus Active models, and the ST hot hatchback; we’ve reviewed both of these models separately.
+Standard equipment is comprehensive on the entry-level Zetec Edition, generous on the mid-range Titanium Edition and you get a different look on sporty ST Line versions and rugged Active versions.

 A convincing five-star safety rating from Euro NCAP means the Focus is one of the safest cars in its class, with more safety technology than any Ford before it.
-Ford's 24th-place finish out of 30 manufacturers in our 2020 Driver Power survey isn't particularly impressive, though.
+Ford's 25th-place finish out of 29 manufacturers in our 2021 Driver Power survey isn't particularly impressive, however.

 And that really would seal the deal, because the fourth-generation Focus really is the best yet.
 It looks fresh and up to date inside and out, drives brilliantly and has all the technology most buyers will need.
 Some rivals may be more practical or upmarket – the latest Volkswagen Golf is still the class-leader for interior quality – but the latest Ford Focus is a brilliantly talented all-rounder and far more than just a competent family car.